JohnnysData/Pyhton-For-Everybody/README.md

-# Pyhton For Everybody Specialization
+# Pyhton for Everybody Specialization

 **Python for Everybody** specialization is offered by University of Michigan and taught by Dr.Charles R Severance.